bodepd/jiocloud-specs/monitoring.md

 2. repeatability of monitoring processes as a part of the developmemt process

+3. operations and development requirements - we need to ensure that we meet all requirements of operations and development

 # Asumptions

 1. A traditional monitoring tool cannot scale b/c it